Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-2/day-1/lecture-materials/intro-to-javascript-objects.md

 	};
 	```

-- Answer the following questions:
+- Let's answer the following questions:
 	- **How many properties does `game` contain?**
 	- **What are the keys (AKA property names)?**
 	- **What are the property values of `game`?**